 What Is WaterSense?

-The City of Concord has been a promotional partner of the Environmental Protection Agency’s (EPA) WaterSense Program since March 2014.
-Our partnership goal is to help consumers save water, minimize energy consumption, and reduce costs on their utility bills.
-WaterSense pursues to protect our water supply by offering everyone solutions on how to use less water with water-efficient products, homes, and services.
+The City of Concord has been an EPA WaterSense Promotional Partner since March 2014.
+Our partnership goal is to help Concord water consumers save water, minimize energy consumption, and potentially even reduce costs on their utility bills.
+We are committed to preserving the community's water resource and encourage others to understand the importance of water efficiency to take action to conserve water.